gonX/dustforce-wiki/website/_mechanics/basics/02-terminology.md

 {:.no_toc}
 ### Super
-The wide-area special attack usable only after having collected 100 dust.
+The wide-area special attack usable only after the combo meter reaches 100.

 See [Supers](#supers)